Terminou/AspNetCoreCertificates/Documentation.md

 The **NewRootCertificate** method creates a new root certificate which can be used for chained structures.
 If you use your own root certificate, it needs to be added to the trusted certificate store on deployment host.

-This is not needed if creting certificates from a public CA certificate.
+This is not needed if creating certificates from a public CA certificate.
 The root certificatge is a self signed certificate.

 ```csharp
 var rootCaL1 = createClientServerAuthCerts.NewRootCertificate(